-In representing the semantics, the KRG adopts the MRS semantic representations designed to enable semantic composition using the unification of typed feature structures.
+In representing the semantics, the KRG adopts the MRS representations designed to enable semantic composition using the unification of typed feature structures.
 The system allows us to produce for each phrase or sentence a description of the meaning representation in a systematic and compositional way.
-For example, the following is the meaning representation we obtain for the sentence in (5):
+For example, the following is the meaning representation we obtain for the sentence in (5) (see Kim 2006a for details):